 - motor vehicle service history

-- photographic or video surveillance footage
+- photographic or video surveillance footage and biometric information

 The above information is collected and recorded about individuals who interact with us such as: